Peak Hill, New South Wales: Agriculture

+Open Cut Mine

+The Peak Hill Open Cut Experience is a self guided walk around the open cut mine.
+The walks follow signposted trails and the mine is fenced off for safety.
+Numerous information panels are located at the mines entry and long the paths at the various viewing platforms.
+A public toilet is located at the mine site.
+Relics from the early mining days are on display and the site is very popular with visitors of all ages.

 Facilities

 Peak Hill has a Catholic primary school St Joseph's, and a public central school.

 Peak Hill has three motels, one hotel and two caravan parks.
 It also has a post office, RSL club, bowling club, golf club, cafes, antique shops, newsagency, supermarket, butcher shop, art gallery, book shop, hairdressers and beauty salons.
 There is a showground that has harness races and an annual agricultural show.

 Peak Hill offers many tourist attractions such as the open cut gold mine, flora and fauna reserve nature walk, Bogan Weir, Australia's first upright wheat silo, heritage listed hospital, arts and crafts, Big Fish fossil hut, and a unique street facade which takes visitors back in time.

 The local community operates a volunteer-run radio station: PeakHillFM89.5.
 The station provides a round-the-clock service of classic hits seven days per week.

 Peak Hill styles itself as 'The Town With a Heart of Gold' to reflect its proximity to the goldmine, and lends its facilities as a base for tourists of Wiradjuri Country.